weaviate/weaviate-io/developers/weaviate/config-refs/schema/multi-vector.md

 }
 ```

-Collections with multiple, named vectors use the new syntax.
+Collections with multiple, named vectors use the new syntax to specify named vectors.

 ```json
 {